BLOG

 You cannot incentivize your way out of a structural problem.
 You must build the house before you decorate it.
 The correct sequence of operations for a scaling company is:

-- Process: How do we make decisions and do the work?
+3. Process: How do organizations make decisions and do the work?

-- Incentives: How do we reward excellence within that framework?
+4. Incentives: How do organizations reward excellence within that framework?

 If you skip steps 2 and 3, Step 4 becomes a liability.

-Before rolling out a new bonus plan, ensure that the Decision Rights are clear.
+Before rolling out a new bonus plan, work to the Decision Rights are clear.
 You need to define the constraints.
 For example, if you incentivize Sales on revenue, you must simultaneously install a governance gate (like minimum margin thresholds) that prevents them from selling bad deals.
 If you incentivize Engineering on speed, you must grant independent authority to QA to stop a release.

 Incentives work best when they reward outcomes that result from a well-oiled machine, not when they are used as a bribe to make a broken machine run.